FeatureBaseDB/featurebase/README.md

 ## Community

-You can email us at community@featurebase.com or learn more about contributing at [https://www.featurebase.com/community][Community].
+You can email us at community@featurebase.com and [learn more about contributing](https://github.com/FeatureBaseDB/featurebase/blob/master/OPENSOURCE.md).

 Chat with us: [https://discord.gg/FBn2vEp7Na][Discord]